emberjs/guides/source/object-model/enumerables.md

 ## Use of Observable Methods

-In order for Ember to observe when you make a change to an enumerable, you need to use special methods that Ember.Enumerable provides.
-For example, if you add an element to an array using the standard JavaScript method `push`, Ember will not be able to observe the change, but if you use the Enumerable method `pushObject`, the change will propagate throughout your application.
+In order for Ember to observe when you make a change to an enumerable, you need to use special methods that `Ember.Enumerable` provides.
+For example, if you add an element to an array using the standard JavaScript method `push`, Ember will not be able to observe the change, but if you use the enumerable method `pushObject`, the change will propagate throughout your application.

-Here is a list of standard JavaScript array methods and their observable Enumerable equivalents:
+Here is a list of standard JavaScript array methods and their observable enumerable equivalents:

 <table>
   <thead>